NCAR/eol-se-guidelines/docs/Tools-and-Technologies.md

+## Editing

-Editing There are several tools in use in EOL for editing source code.
-Besides emacs and vi, there are Integrated Development Environments (IDE) like Eclipse.
+There are several tools in use in EOL for editing source code.
+Besides emacs and vi, there are Integrated Development Environments (IDE) VS Code, Eclipse, and JetBrains.
 No particular IDE or tool should be mandated or standardized across EOL, since that runs contrary to flexibility, individuality, and the investigation of new technology.
 Instead, we can continue to encourage communication, share what works, and consolidate tools when prudent.